My debut novel “The Butterfly Tree” is available at Amazon (click here), other online retailers, and orderable at all bookshops.

 *

-For this I owe my great gratitude to a teacher who interrupted his discussion of Shakespeare’s “A Midsummer Night’s Dream” one spring afternoon and shared a personal story.
-A philosophy, really.
+For this I owe my great gratitude to a teacher who interrupted his discussion of Shakespeare’s “A Midsummer Night’s Dream” one long-ago spring afternoon and shared a personal story.

-Mr. Hawkins explained he kept a large jar on his dresser and every time something wonderful happened in his life he would drop a marble inside.
-Smooth pebbles, shiny pennies or pieces of sea glass would also suffice, he noted.
-His goal was to fill the jar, and a few more, during his life.
-The marbles themselves weren’t the real treasure, however – the act of noticing each special moment was.
+Mr. Hawkins explained he kept a large pickle jar on his dresser and every time something wonderful happened in his life he dropped a marble inside.
+Smooth pebbles, sea glass, or shiny pennies would also suffice, he noted.
+His goal was to fill the jar, and hopefully a few more, during his lifetime.
+The marbles themselves were not the real treasure, however – the act of noticing each special moment was.

-All these years later, I can quote only two lines by memory from that Shakespeare play – “Lord, what fools these mortals be!” and “Though she be but little, she is fierce” – but I have collected a rising mountain of marbles.
+All these years later, I can quote by memory only two lines from that Shakespeare play – “Lord, what fools these mortals be!” and “Though she be but little, she is fierce” – but I still collect a rising tide of sea glass and marbles.
 In doing so, I have come to notice something: summertime is marble time.

-As my wise teacher importantly emphasized, something need not be a monumental pinch-me event – hitting a home run, stealing a first kiss, earning a diploma, winning the Pulitzer Prize – to be deserving of a marble.
-In fact, oftentimes the simple pleasures are quite worthy.
+As my wise fifth-grade teacher importantly emphasized, something need not be a monumental pinch-me event – hitting a home run, stealing a first kiss, earning a diploma, winning an award – to merit a marble.
+In fact, oftentimes the simple pleasures are much deserving.

 Simple summer pleasures such as…